 All new and returning parents, after their students are enrolled, will attend an orientation to review and sign the Home-School Agreement, Student Responsibility Code, Textbook Agreement, Technology Contract, and complete all emergency information.

 STUDENT RECRUITMENT

-Recruitment efforts of students who are academically low achieving, students with disabilities, and economically disadvantaged students is conducted locally, throughout the East San Fernando Valley.
-Recruitment efforts include post cards to surrounding neighborhoods, attendance at local community events, and banners at the school site.
-Recruitment efforts have proven successful as the school site enrolls subgroup percentages similar and in many cases higher than the resident schools.
+Recruitment efforts of students who are academically low-achieving, students with disabilities, and economically disadvantaged students is conducted locally, throughout the East San Fernando Valley.
+This student population already meets those characteristics.

 LOTTERY PREFERENCES AND PROCEDURES